-The National Academy for Education Leadership (NAEL) is committed to ensuring that Wales is a great place to be an educational leader and that through high quality leadership across the educational system we deliver our bold ambition for learners.
+The National Academy for Education Leadership (Leadership Academy) is committed to ensuring that Wales is a great place to be an educational leader and that through high quality leadership across the educational system we deliver our bold ambition for learners.

 The role of the successful Associates will be to:

-- Have an active role in supporting the quality Assurance area of work for the Academy not just through endorsement but also supporting and bringing forward innovative approaches to leadership development in Wales
+- Have an active role in supporting the quality assurance area of work for the Leadership Academy not just through endorsement but also supporting and bringing forward innovative approaches to leadership development in Wales.

-- Play a key role in building ‘system leadership’ capability and capacity across Wales and in helping others to develop the capability to support other leaders.
+- Play a key role in building ‘system leadership’ capability and capacity across Wales and in helping others to develop the capability to support other leaders

 The successful Associate will be expected to demonstrate the following in their current and/or previous roles:

-- Demonstrate collaboration and networking
+- Is able to demonstrate collaboration and networking

 The following will also be taken into consideration when assessing applications: